Bhavya-Advani/BhavyaAdvani_bitsom_ba_2511970-_part2_kpi_experiment/README.md

 Short-Term Growth at the Expense of Long-Term Value
 A campaign that increases initial conversions without improving engagement, retention, or revenue may create temporary improvements while weakening sustainable business performance.
 Conclusion
 The Trial-to-Paid Conversion Rate (converted_to_paid) is the most appropriate North Star metric because it directly reflects the company's primary objective of converting trial users into paying customers.
 However, it should not be evaluated in isolation.
-Leadership should assess this metric alongside supporting KPIs—such as onboarding completion, engagement, and 30-day revenue—and guardrail metrics, including support tickets and refund requests, to ensure that the new onboarding campaign delivers sustainable business growth while maintaining a positive user experience and operational efficiency. how is this
+Leadership should assess this metric alongside supporting KPIs—such as onboarding completion, engagement, and 30-day revenue—and guardrail metrics, including support tickets and refund requests, to ensure that the new onboarding campaign delivers sustainable business growth while maintaining a positive user experience and operational efficiency.

+Experiment analysis approach

+Parameter	Validation Metric / Finding	Strategic Action Taken **Duplicate User IDs:**	8 duplicate rows detected (e.g., USR-100096, USR-100433).
+Exact row clones.
+Deduplicated by keeping the first occurrence.
+**Group Counts	Control:** 693 users ; Treatment: 715 users (Pre-deduplication).
+Sample sizes are balanced enough for standard statistical tests.
+**Missing Values:**	device_type (18), traffic_source (24), engagement_score (14), days_to_convert (1336).
+Categorical: Labeled as 'Unknown'.
+Scores: Imputed via median.
+Days to convert: Left blank for non-converters.
+**Invalid Binary Flags:**	Checked all columns: All strictly map to [0, 1].
+No clean-up required.
+**Revenue Outliers:**	Max revenue reached $8,610.72.
+Out of 72 paid conversions, 7 generated over $2,000.
+Real commercial outliers.
+Kept intact for revenue-metric tracking, winsorized version prepared for T-tests.
+**Segment Alignment	Category**: distributions remain symmetric across groups.
+No randomization bias detected.
+Funnel ready for analysis.